Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 Cons:

-- 86% deliverability is the weakest on this list
+- 86% deliverability is the weakest here

 5. Constant Contact — Best for Event-Driven Nonprofits